ryanve/verge/README.md

 ### $.inY()

 Test if any part of an element (or the first element in a matched set) is in the same y-axis section as the viewport.
-Returns boolean.
+Returns **boolean**.

 ```js
 $.inY(elem)       // true if elem is in same y-axis as the viewport (exact)